BankIDNorge/bankid-app-activation-spi/bankid-app-getting-started.md

 # BankID app getting started
 This guide covers what you need to get started with BankID app development for a BankID issuing bank.

-The request from Vipps are made from the server https://toba.bankidapis.no/.
-Please make sure that requests from these servers are allowed through firewalls, etc.

-The following information must be provided BankID support when requesting access to BankID app:
+The following information must be provided to BankID support when requesting access to BankID app:
 * Bank register number, i.e. BankID originator ID
 * Bank name
-* url to RA resource providing OTP activation service as described in API documentation
+* URL to RA resource providing OTP activation service as described in API documentation

-Request the certificate for verifying the signed requests sent by BankID app.
-Return the keyID assigned in RA system
+In return we will provide you the address of the Vipps server sending the BankID app request.
+Please make sure that requests from these server are allowed through firewalls, etc. In addition we will provide the certificate for verifying the signed requests sent by BankID app.
+Please return the keyID assigned to the key in your system.